-Principles of Biomedical Sciences 1 credit Grade(s): 9-12 Course Code:

-(W) Weighted H43400WS1,

-Prerequisite: n/a H43400WS2

-In the introductory course of the PLTW Biomedical Science program, students explore concepts of biology and medicine to determine factors that led to the death of a fictional person.
-While investigating the case, students examine autopsy reports, investigate medical history, and explore medical treatments that might have prolonged the person's life.
-The activities and projects introduce students to human physiology, basic biology, medicine, and research processes while allowing them to design their own experiments to solve problems.
+Principles of Biomedical Sciences 1 credit Grade(s): 9-12 Course Code: (W) Weighted H43400WS1, Prerequisite: n/a H43400WS2 In the introductory course of the PLTW medicine to determine factors that led examine autopsy reports, investigate m prolonged the person's life.
+The activiti medicine, and research processes while to the death of a fiction redical history, and expl es and projects introdu nal person.
+While inve ore medical treatmer ce students to humar estigating the case, students nts that might have n physiology, basic biology,

-Human Body Systems (W) 1 credit Grade(s): 10-12 Course Code: Prerequisite: Principles of Weighted H43300WS1, Biomedical Sciences H43300WS2

-Students examine the interactions of human body systems as they explore identity, power, movement, protection, and homeostasis.
+Human Body Systems (W) 1 credit Grade(s): 10-12 Course Code: Prerequisite: Principles of Weighted H43300WS1, Biomedical Sciences H43300WS2 Students examine the interactions of human body systems as they explore identity, power, movement, protection, and homeostasis.
 Exploring science in action, students build organs and tissues on a skeletal

-Maniken®; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.
+Maniken[®]; use data acquisition software to monitor body functions such as muscle movement, reflex and voluntary action, and respiration; and take on the roles of biomedical professionals to solve real-world medical cases.

-Medical Interventions (W) 1 credit Grade(s): 11-12 Course Code: Prerequisite: Principles of Weighted H42510WS1, Biomedical Sciences and Human H42510WS2 Body Systems

-Students follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
+Medical Interventions (W) 1 credit Grade(s): 11-12 Course Code: Prerequisite: Principles of Weighted H42510WS1, Biomedical Sciences and Human H42510WS2 Body Systems Students follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
 Students explore how to detect and fight infection; screen and evaluate the code in human DNA; evaluate cancer treatment options; and prevail when the organs of the body begin to fail.
 Through real-world cases, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.

-Biomedical Innovations (W) 1 credit Grade(s): 12 Course Code:

-Prerequisite: Principles of Weighted H42610WS1,

-Biomedical Sciences, Human Body H42610WS2

-Systems, and Medical

-Interventions

-In the final course of the PLTW Biomedical Science sequence, students build on the knowledge and skills gained from previous courses to design innovative solutions for the most pressing health challenges of the 21st century.
+Biomedical Innovations (W) 1 credit Grade(s): 12 Course Code: Prerequisite: Principles of Weighted H42610WS1, Biomedical Sciences, Human Body H42610WS2 Systems, and Medical Interventions In the final course of the PLTW Biomedi In the final course of the PLTW Biomedical Science sequence, students build on the knowledge and skills gained from previous courses to design innova tive solutions for the m ost pressing health c hallenges of the 21st century.
 Students address topics ranging from public health and biomedical engineering to clinical medicine and physiology.
-They have the opportunity to work on an independent design project with a mentor or advisor from a university, medical facility, or research institution.
+They have the opportunity to work on an independent design project with a mentor or advisor from a university, medical facility, or research ninstitution.